Eddie Hackett

 Eddie Hackett (1910–1996) was an Irish golf course architect.

+Early life

 Eddie Hackett was born in Dublin, Ireland in 1910.
-As a boy he suffered from tuberculosis, the effects of which left him without the strength or stamina to play active sports.
-He began playing golf with his father, and as a teenager got a job at his home club Royal Dublin Golf Club.
+As a boy he suffered from tuberculosis, the effects of which left him without the strength or stamina to play more active sports.
+He began playing golf with his father.

+Career

+As a teenager, Hackett got a job at his home club, the Royal Dublin.
 By the 1930s, he had worked his way up as a golf professional, making clubs and competing in tournaments.
 In 1939, he became the head golf professional at Portmarnock Golf Club.